Malaysia says VX nerve agent used in killing of N.Korean

 Shizuo Kambayashi / AP

-KUALA LUMPUR, Malaysia — The banned chemical weapon VX nerve agent was used in the murder of Kim Jong Nam, the North Korean ruler's outcast half brother who was poisoned last week at the airport in Kuala Lumpur, police said Friday.
+KUALA LUMPUR, Malaysia — The banned chemical weapon VX nerve agent was used to kill Kim Jong Nam, the North Korean ruler's outcast half brother who was attacked by two women who rubbed the substance on his face at the airport in Malaysia's capital last week, police said Friday.

+Authorities were checking the Kuala Lumpur airport for traces of the toxin, 11 days after the attack.
+But news that a powerful nerve agent was used to kill someone in a crowded airport raised serious questions about public safety.

+Police said one of the alleged attackers had been vomiting after the Feb.
+13 attack, but there were no reports that anyone else had been sickened.

+VX nerve agent has the consistency of motor oil and can take days or even weeks to evaporate.
+It could have contaminated anywhere Kim was afterward, including medical facilities and the ambulance he was transported in, experts say.

-The death of Kim Jong Nam, whose daylight assassination in a crowded airport terminal seems straight out of a spy novel, has unleashed a diplomatic crisis that escalates by the day.
-With each new twist in the case, international speculation grows that Pyongyang dispatched a hit squad to Malaysia to kill the exiled older sibling of North Korean leader Kim Jong Un.
+The death of Kim Jong Nam, whose daylight assassination in a crowded airport terminal seems straight out of a spy novel, has unleashed a diplomatic crisis, especially as speculation grows that Pyongyang dispatched a hit squad to Malaysia to kill the exiled older sibling of North Korean leader Kim Jong Un.

-North Korea has denounced Malaysia's investigation as full of "holes and contradictions" and accused the authorities here of being in cahoots with Pyongyang's enemies.
+North Korea has denounced Malaysia's investigation as full of "holes and contradictions" and manipulated by Pyongyang's enemies.

-According to Malaysian investigators, two women — one of them Indonesian, the other Vietnamese — coated their hands with chemicals and wiped them on Kim's face on Feb.
+According to Malaysian investigators, the two female suspects coated their hands with the liquid toxin and wiped it on Kim's face on Feb.
 13 as he waited for a flight home to Macau, where he lived with his family.

 He sought help from airport staff but he fell into convulsions and died on the way to the hospital within two hours of the attack, police said.